Health care

 In the context of COVID-19, this may have prevented asylum seekers from seeing a doctor for a diagnosis.
 However, testing and vaccine campaigns do not provide for any distinction according to nationality and legal status and are therefore available for asylum seekers if they meet priority criteria.[3]
 In practice, asylum seekers have access to vaccination similarly to French nationals.

-Individuals with low income and who are still awaiting health insurance and needing healthcare quickly can turn to the All-Day Healthcare Centres (PASS) at their nearest public hospital.
+Individuals with low income and still awaiting health insurance and needing healthcare quickly can turn to the Open and free centres for Access to Health Care (PASS) at their nearest public hospital.
 This is therefore also a possibility for asylum seekers under the accelerated and Dublin procedures.
 There, they will receive care and, if necessary, the medical letter needed to speed up the processing of their application for public health insurance.
-According to the law, all public hospitals are required to offer PASS services, but in practice, this does not always occur.
+According to the law, all public hospitals are required to offer PASS services

 Finally, some of the problems with regard to medical care are not specific to asylum seekers.
 Some doctors are reluctant to receive and treat patients who benefit from the AME or PUMA and tend to refuse booking appointments with them even though these refusals of care can in theory be punished.[5]

-National legislation does not guarantee any specific provision for access to care related to mental health issues.
-Asylum seekers can theoretically benefit from psychiatric or psychological counselling thanks to their health care cover (AME or PUMA).
-However, access remains difficult in practice because many professionals refuse to receive non-French speaking patients as they lack the tools to communicate non-verbally and / or funds to work with interpreters.
+National legislation does not provide any specific guarantee for access to care related to mental health issues.
+Asylum seekers can theoretically benefit from psychiatric or psychological counselling thanks to their health care coverage (AME or PUMA).
+However, access remains difficult in practice because many professionals refuse to receive non-French speaking patients as they lack the tools to communicate non-verbally and / or the funds to work with interpreters.

 The general health system cannot currently cope with this adapted care for victims of torture and political violence.
-These regular structures lack time for consultations, funds for interpreters and training for professionals.
+Regular structures lack time for consultations, funds for interpreters and training for professionals.

-Health care access devices are available in detention centre and transit zones, for all people in these places (including asylum seekers).
+Health care access systems are available in detention centre and transit zones, for all people in these places (including asylum seekers).
 It is thus possible to ask for a medical examination and to see a doctor.
+Access is effective in practice.

-[2] Decree n° 2019-1531 of 30 December 2019 relating to the residence requirement applicable to asylum seekers for covering their health expenses, available in French at: https://bit.ly/2tcEvoe.
+[2] Decree No. 2019-1531 of 30 December 2019 relating to the residence requirement applicable to asylum seekers for covering their health expenses, available in French at: https://bit.ly/2tcEvoe.

-[3] Ministry of solidarity and health, ‘La stratégie vaccinale et la liste des publics prioritaires’, Available in French at :https://bit.ly/389TeSg.
+[3] Ministry of solidarity and health, ‘La stratégie vaccinale et la liste des publics prioritaires’, no longer available online.

 [4] Ministry of Interior, Social Rights of Asylum Seekers, available at: http://bit.ly/1EvEcCF.